apache/couchdb/share/doc/src/api/documents.rst

 You can include one or more attachments with a given document by incorporating the attachment information within the JSON of the document.
-This provides a simpler alternative to loading documents with attachments than making a separate call (see :ref:`api-put-attachment`).
+This provides a simpler alternative to loading documents with attachments than making a separate call (see :ref:`api/doc/attachment.put`).

 * **_id** (optional): Document ID
 * **_rev** (optional): Revision ID (when updating an existing document)